luezoidtechnologies/laravel-core/readme.md

     }
 Pretty self explanatory, eh?

-You can pass query param **perpage=5** (to limit the per page size).
-Similarly, the **page=2** will grab the results of page 2.
+You can pass query param `perpage=5` (to limit the per page size).
+Similarly, the `page=2` will grab the results of page 2.

-For ordering the data sets by a particular column, just send query param key `orderby` with the name of column & a separate key `order` with value `ASC` for Acsending (or) `DESC` for sorting in descending order.
+For ordering the result set by a particular column, just send query param key `orderby` with the name of column & a separate key `order` with value `ASC` for ascending (or) `DESC` for sorting in descending order.
 By default, results are sorted in descending order.

 Paginating & Ordering the results has never been so easy before :)
 > Note: Any GET(index) route retrieving results from a Repository (eg.[MinionRepository](src/examples/Repositories/MinionRepository.php "MinionRepository")) extending `\Luezoid\Laravelcore\Repositories\EloquentBaseRepository::getAll()` is all ready with such pagination & ordering.
 Make sure to use this pre-built feature & save time for manually implementing these features for every endpoint & grab a pint of beer to chill.